mantasu/uob-cv/notes.md

 ## Appearance Based

 **Appearance based recognition** - characterization of some aspects of the image via statistical methods.
-Useful when a lot of information is captured using multiple viewpoints because An object can look different from a different angle and it may be difficult to recognize using a model which is **viewpoint-invariant**.
+Useful when a lot of information is captured using multiple viewpoints because an object can look different from a different angle and it may be difficult to recognize using a model which is **viewpoint-invariant**.
 A lot of processing is involved in statistical approach.

 > **SIFT** can be applied to find features in the desired image which can further be re-described (e.g., scaled, rotated) to match the features in the dataset for recognition (note: features must be collected from different viewpoints in the dataset)